 DORA is in force across the EU financial sector.
 Here is what it requires — and where digital trust does much of the work.

 The Digital Operational Resilience Act (DORA) has applied since 17 January 2025, creating a single, binding framework for managing information and communication technology (ICT) risk across roughly 22,000 financial entities in the EU.
-From large banks to small payment firms — and the ICT providers that serve them — DORA expects organisations to withstand, respond to and recover from ICT disruptions.
+From large banks to small payment firms, including the ICT providers that serve them, DORA expects organisations to withstand, respond to and recover from ICT disruptions.
 For DACH financial institutions, it is now a board-level priority, not a future project.

 Much of DORA’s ICT risk-management pillar is satisfied by sound cryptography and identity.
 Encryption with disciplined key management protects data in transit and at rest.
 Strong, phishing-resistant authentication controls access to critical systems.
 Public-key infrastructure underpins the integrity and authenticity of communications and machine identities, while digital signatures and timestamps make records tamper-evident and auditable.
 Get these foundations right and you address a substantial part of the framework directly.

 Preparing for a DORA audit?
-Talk to CRYPTAS about strengthening your ICT cryptographic and identity controls.
+Talk to CRYPTAS and primesign about strengthening your ICT cryptographic, identity and signature controls.